Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Linear Solvers and Preconditioners

 \subsection{Physics Block Operators and Preconditioners: Teko}

-The Teko library~\cite{Cyr2016a} provides interfaces for operators and preconditioners that are constructed from large physics-based sub-blocks.
-The sub-blocks are Thyra operators which are themselves often implemented using Tpetra matrices.
+Many multi-physics problems are conveniently described by a block-structured matrix which allows easy access to the underlying matrices representing single-field physics or coupling between different physical fields.
+The Teko library~\cite{Cyr2016a} provides interfaces for operators and preconditioners that are constructed from such large physics-based sub-blocks.
+These sub-blocks are Thyra operators which are themselves often implemented using Tpetra matrices.

 Teko provides generic block preconditioning strategies such as $2\times2$ block-LU factorizations as well as block versions of Jacobi- and Gauss--Seidel-type methods for any number of blocks, as well as commonly used approximate inverse strategies for the Navier-Stokes equation such as SIMPLEC, LSC, and PCD preconditioners~\cite{CyrShadidEtAl2012_StabilizationScalableBlockPreconditioning}.
 The Block-LU class offers the possibility to implement user-specific inverse approximation strategies, for example using a sparse approximate inverse to construct the Schur complement~\cite{Firmbach2024a}.
 More complicated multilevel hierarchies of block solvers can be generated via \code{Teuchos::ParameterList} objects.
 Block preconditioners for first-order formulations of Maxwell's equations and Darcy flow are implemented in the Panzer package.
 Teko's solvers can be registered in the Stratimikos interface for usage entirely driven by \code{Teuchos::ParameterList} objects.